-The influence of a good friend can be life changing.
-Successful people have knowledgeable and valued friends who mentor others.
+Successful people have knowledgeable and valued friends.
 Learn more about what makes a genuine friend.

 I have learned many positive things from friends who steered me in the right direction with difficult decisions.
 I didn't always have all the answers, and good friends were always there to teach me something new that helped improve some aspect of my life.

 You can tell when you have a true friend who wants to be helpful.
 Some friends just tell you what you want to hear so they'll be liked.
 Those are not true friends.
 They are just thinking of themselves and don't care about your success.
 They are more afraid that they will lose you as a friend for telling you something that you don't want to hear.
 Is that what you want?

 As we get older we make more mature and well-rounded, carefully considered, decisions.
 Sometimes we even need to reconsider friendships and we come to realize are not genuine.

 I've moved on from friends who I noticed were continually making their lives worse.
 We're not getting any younger.
 Why stay friends with those who are going in the wrong direction?

 This article is a collection of my thoughts of that are the most significant factors of having good friends.